HDFGroup/vol-log-based/sneak_peek.md

       interleaving read regions not being detected
   + Fix a bug in H5VL_log_link_create that uses the calling convention of an older VOL interface
   + Fix a bug in H5VL_log_filei_close that fails to update file attributes property when subfiling is enabled.
+See 79e91ec.
   + Fix a bug in encoding and decoding of deduplicated metadata entries.
+See 99d3fda.
-  + Fix a bug in encoding and decoding of deduplicated metadata entries.
+  + Fix a bug in H5VL_log_file_create that does not set underlying VOL when subfiling is enabled.
+See 2532553.
   + Deduce internal attributes from attributes count in object info

 * New example programs